Importing and Exporting

 - Files can be imported by dragging and dropping on the document.

-- If multiple empty artboards are visible (by zooming out sufficiently), multiple files can be dropped onto the document in one step and each placed on a separate artboard.
+- If multiple empty artboards are visible (by zooming out sufficiently), multiple files can be dropped onto the document in one step, and each file will be placed on a separate artboard.

-- A single linked image or vector file can be used multiple times inside a document, without creating multiple imports of the file.
-This reduces the document file size, as there is only one image or vector content linked into the document.
+- A single linked image or vector file can be used multiple times inside a document, without creating multiple imports of the same file.
+This reduces the document file size, as there is only one image or vector content placed into the document.

-- Adobe Illustrator files (.AI) are opened or imported by interpreting the native object and parameter storage.
+Adobe Illustrator files (.AI) are opened or imported by interpreting the native object and parameter storage.
 This means that AI files stored without the flattened PDF artwork can also be opened.
+These include vector brushes, tiling patterns, object blends, and all swatch types and brush styles.

 - Export format choices and format specific options can be saved and reused as styles or presets.